kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 I fully support the goals of the working group and the IETF process.

 However, there are fundamental flaws with MoqTransport.
-It's been years and we're still unable to align on the most critical property of the transport, literally how to utilize QUIC.
+It's been years and we're still unable to align on the most critical property of the transport... how to utilize QUIC.
-We're attempting to find middle ground with nothing concrete on either side.
+The draft is littered with optional properties, flags, and delivery preferences in an attempt to find middle ground with nothing concrete on either side.
 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

 This fork is meant to be constructive.
-An alternative vision, where we embrace the properties of QUIC instead of shunning them.
+An alternative vision, where we embrace the properties of QUIC instead of shunning and later reinventing them.
-My hope is that this draft starts a conversation even if some of my ideas are duds.
+My hope is that this draft can start a conversation on how to improve MoqTransport, or at the very least, provide a clear contrast.

-Here's a list of differences ordered from most important to least:
+## Critique
+Before diving into the differences, I want to highlight the major issues with MoqTransport and why a fork is necessary.
+Many of my changes are superficial, but this needs to be addressed before we can move forward.

-## Object Model
+### Object Model
 MoqTransport introduces the concept of Tracks, Groups, and Objects.
 While not explicitly stated, these implicitly map to media concepts:

-- Track: Audio/Video Track
+- **Track**: Audio/Video Track
-- Group: Video Group of Pictures
+- **Group**: Video Group of Pictures
-- Object: Audio/Video Frame
+- **Object**: Audio/Video Frame

-The most important part of any Media over QUIC protocol is right in the name.
-How do you transfer Media over QUIC?
+But how do you deliver these over QUIC?
 Unfortunately, the answer for MoqTransport is "it depends".

-And thus the properties of the object model are dynamic.
-Each track has a "delivery preferences" that signal how the object model maps to QUIC streams.
+The application is responsible for choosing the properties of the object model via the "delivery preference", determining how the object model is mapped to QUIC streams (or datagrams).
-The application/relay can further drop, reorder, and prioritize objects even within a QUIC stream.
+The publisher can further introduce gaps and choose how objects should be prioritized or dropped, with some arguing that this can be done in the middle of a QUIC stream (!).

-We've managed to define so many optional properties that nothing concrete is left.
-This causes a migraine for everyone involved; you can't reason about what the transport provides nor can you implement a generic library.
+This was always meant to be a compromise, allowing for experimentation without nailing any of the protocol down.
-The object model only serves to give the same name to wildly different "objects", confusing even those most versed in the draft.
+However, we've managed to define so many optional properties that there is nothing concrete to build upon, with the object model only serving to give the same name to wildly different "objects".

-MoqTransfork takes a different approach.
+There are so many permutations that it's difficult to design or use the protocol, as the nuances of each mode often clash with each other.

+Developers that build on top of MoqTransport have to decipher the draft to fully understanding the implications of each mode.
+Generic libraries are obtuse because everything is optional.
+Even the authors of the draft don't seem to grasp the implications of each design choice, as what works for one mode don't quite work for another (ex.
+TTL per object).

+MoqTransfork says "no more".
+The transport MUST have concrete properties backed by QUIC.

+### Non-Reference Frames
+While not explicitly stated, the complexity in MoqTransport stems almost entirely from a single , unstated use-case: the ability to drop individual non-reference frames.

+Video codecs involve complicated dependencies between frames/slices.
+A non-reference frame is a leaf node in the dependency tree, often a B-frame in H.264.
+The idea is that non-reference frame can be dropped during congestion, allowing the decoder to continue with the remaining frames with no problem.

+This idea sounds good on paper but ultimately fails to deliver.
+Good encoders try to avoid non-reference frames because they fundamentally reduce the compression ratio;
+dead-end bits that can't be used for prediction.
+You gain the ability to halve the frame rate during congestion in order to drop 20% of the bitrate.
+However, the cost is a net 10% increase in bitrate and additional latency; it's not worth it.

+But the real problem is that this requirement is pandora's box to implement.
+MoqTransport now has to support gaps, reordering, and prioritization within a group of pictures.
+This involves transmitting each frame as its own QUIC stream (stream per object), indicating its position and priority in the larger group.
+Even this is flawed, as without transmitting the complex dependency graph on the wire, relays can inadvertently drop/expire reference frames and transmit an undecodable mess.

+MoqTransfork makes the ability to drop individual frames a non-goal.
+An advanced application that wants to drop non-reference frames should use multiple tracks to form layers, like SVC.
+It's significantly simpler to drop the tail of a layer rather than individual frames, with almost identical results in practice.

+## Differences
+Here's a high level overview of the differences between MoqTransport and MoqTransfork.

+### QUIC Mapping
+The MoqTransfork object model is static and maps directly to QUIC streams.

-QUIC provides concrete properties that MoqTransfork then extends for the purpose of live media, such as the ability to subscribe and prioritize.
+QUIC provides concrete properties that we can leverage.
-The object model is static, so a "group" behaves identically regardless of the application, implementation, relay, or client.

-There is no implicit mapping to media; the application instead builds on top the concrete properties provided by MoqTransfork.
-For example, a "group" could be a single frame, or a group of pictures, or an SVC layer, or a chat message, or whatever the application wants.
-See the appendix for more examples.

-## QUIC Mapping
-QUIC streams provide concrete properties.
 The data within a QUIC stream is delivered reliably and in order until a STREAM_FIN, or abruptly truncated with a RESET_STREAM.
-Critically for MoQ, QUIC streams are independent and can be delivered out-of-order and even prioritized.
+Most importantly for live media, QUIC streams can be independently transmitted, prioritized, and dropped.

-MoqTransfork builds on top of these properties.
+MoqTransfork builds on top of these properties as each Group is a QUIC stream.
-A Group is always a single QUIC stream, so it too inherits these ordered/reliable properties.
-Each subscription operates within the bounds of QUIC, only capable of starting, dropping, and prioritizing at stream boundaries.
-The contents of these streams are specific to the application and opaque to any MoqTransport library or relay.

-DISCUSS: Use a different name than Group to avoid confusion?

-Additionally, MoqTransfork leverages the QUIC stream state machine when possible.
-There are no more messages that start with `UN` or end with `_DONE`, `_ERROR`, `_RESET`, etc.
-Instead, the corresponding QUIC stream is closed or reset with an error code.
+Due to the nature of QUIC, most operations are done at the stream/group level, such as dropping, reordering, and prioritizing.
+It's not possible to circumvent QUIC stream properties (ex. gaps in a stream) and attempting to do so defeats the purpose of using QUIC.

+The result is transport with well-defined properties.
+It's significantly simpler while still providing the necessary flexibility for a wide range of applications.

 ### Subscriber Priority
 As the original proponent of producer choosen priorities (send order), I'm ashamed to admit that I was wrong.

-The MoqTransport draft contains a `priority` field for each `OBJECT`.
-The idea is that a producer encodes the priority, like `newer > older` and `audio > video`, such that any relays will obey the same scheme.

-Unfortunately, reality is more nuanced.
-This scheme is unable to handle many common use-cases based on the viewer, including:
-- different producers: when subscribed to multiple broadcasts
-- different orders: VOD vs real-time
-- different preferences: muted, language, quality, etc
+Reality is more naunced; both the subscriber and publisher need to work together.

-MoqTransfork instead delegates priority to the subscriber.
+MoqTransfork delegates the priority decision for the last mile to the subscriber.
 This is done via a `priority` (between tracks) and `order` (within a track) field within `SUBSCRIBE`.
+If there's a single viewer, then this priority can be used all the way to origin.

+However, when relays and multiple viewers are involved, there needs to be some form of a tiebreaker.
-The publisher indicates its preference via `INFO` but the subscriber has the final say.
+The publisher indicates the default value via `SUBSCRIBE_OK` or `INFO` and the relay should use it during conflicts.

-When deduplicating subscriptions, a relay can resolve conflicts by using the producer's preference.
-That way the viewer's preference is always used for the last hop, but upstream hops might instead use the producer's preference when serving multiple viewers.
+The result is that the last hop uses the viewer's preference, but upstream hops could instead use the producer's preference.

 ### Byte Offsets
 When a connection or subscription is severed, it's desirable to resume where it left off.

 MoqTransport implements this via subscriptions that can start/end at an object ID within a group.
-This is an okay approach, however it can result in redownloading objects (ex. incomplete keyframes) especially when they are delivered out of order.
+This is an okay approach, however it can result in redownloading objects (ex. incomplete keyframes) especially groups are delivered out of order.
-But critically it can cause a fragmented cache, as a relay needs to parse incoming streams and split them at object boundaries.
+But critically it will cause a fragmented cache, as a relay needs to parse incoming streams, split them at object boundaries, and operate independently on each object.

-MoqTransfork instead utilizes FETCH for each incomplete GROUP at a byte offset.
+MoqTransfork instead utilizes FETCH to serve incomplete GROUPs at a byte offset, since QUIC streams are tail dropped when reset.
-This ensures that only the missing tail of an incomplete stream is delivered.
-It also dramatically simplifies relays, allowing them to stream from a cache by byte offset instead of a parsed marker (object ID).
+This subtle change dramatically simplifies relays, allowing them to stream from a cache by byte offset instead of a parsed marker (object ID).
 An advanced relay can now even forward STREAM chunks out of order, which was not always possible with Object IDs.

 ### Control Streams